Tecmo Classic Arcade: Reception

 Tecmo Classic Arcade scored fairly low due to the lack of the more important Tecmo games.
-IGN scored the game a 4.8/10 saying that it doesn't have enough games, lacks fun, and costs more than other classic arcade collections.
-GameSpot scored the game a 6/10 saying that the emulation is accurate but many of the titles aren't worth playing.
+IGN scored the game a 4.8/10 saying that it does not have enough games, lacks fun, and costs more than other classic arcade collections.
+GameSpot scored the game a 6/10 saying that the emulation is accurate but many of the titles are not worth playing.